-Α. Did the district answer ' No ' to Indicators 1, 3, 4, or 2.A?
-If so, the school district's rating is F for Substandard Achievement regardless of points earned. В. Determine the rating by the applicable number of points.
-A = Superior Achievement B = Above Standard Achievement C = Meets Standard Achievement F = Substandard Achievement 90-100 80-89 70-79 <70
+Α. Did the school district fail any of the critical indicators 1, 2, 3, or 4?
+If so, the school district's rating is F for Substandard Achievement regardless of points earned.

+В. Determine the rating by the applicable number of points.

+A = Superior Achievement 90-100

+B = Above Standard Achievement 80-89

+C = Meets Standard Achievement 70-79

+F = Substandard Achievement <70